Ajay Maken: Lok Sabha

 In the 2004 general election, Maken represented the Congress for the New Delhi constituency.
 He defeated a sitting Cabinet Minister, Jagmohan, from the Bharatiya Janata Party.

 In the 2009 general elections, he retained the New Delhi Parliamentary constituency.
 He was appointed the Minister of State for Home Affairs.

 In 2011, Maken was appointed the Minister for Sports and Youth Affairs after the 2010 Commonwealth Games scam, replacing M. S. Gill as Sports Minister.

 He was appointed Minister for Housing and Urban Poverty Alleviation (I/C) in 2012.

 Maken was defeated in the 2014 general elections by the BJP candidate Meenakshi Lekhi.
 He served as the Congress General Secretary until 2015, when he resigned after the party's failure to win any seat in the 2015 Delhi Legislative Assembly election.

 Personal life

 Ajay Maken is married and has three children.
 He received his education in St. Xavier's School, Delhi.
-Lalit Maken, Ajay Maken's uncle, was elected to Lok Sabha in 1984 but was assassinated in 1985 for his alleged role in the massacre of Sikhs in Delhi in November 1984.
+Maken completed his B.Sc degree in Chemistry at Hansraj College, Delhi University.
+Lalit Maken, Ajay Maken's uncle was elected to Lok Sabha in 1984 but was assassinated in 1985 for his alleged role in the massacre of Sikhs in Delhi in November 1984.